sporadicus/portfolio/README.md

 Here you'll find some portfolio-type projects that i’ve whipped up recently--this little group of projects has only one purpose in life: to provide you, dear reader, with some recent examples of my coding, so thanks for taking a peek!

 Each project is introduced by a bit of human-readable (i hope) prose giving some relevant (i hope) context to the project.
-If you have any questions that aren’t answered here, please feel free to just ask me.
+If you have any questions that aren’t answered here, please feel free to ask me.

 ## Faux-gan’s Alley